 At the end of the treatment period, study participants who received therapy showed lower addiction symptoms and improved daily functionality.
 Overall, among both groups, rates of depression were lower.

 While this was the first clinical trial of its type to look at internet addiction treatment, there were limitations.
 For example, since the sample size was so small, researchers said it could have overestimated the effects of behavioral therapy.
 Also, the study was based on self-reported information, which was cited as another possible limitation.

 Future research that looks at possible treatments for internet addiction and similar behavioral addictions might include randomized controlled trials that include women and last for longer.
 Study authors said they theorize they might see more benefits from treatment if participants stay in for even longer.

-If you’re struggling with co-occurring internet addiction and substance use disorder and would like to learn more about available treatment options, contact The Recovery Village Palm Beach today.
+If you’re struggling with co-occurring internet addiction and substance use disorder and would like to learn more about available treatment options, contact The Recovery Village Palm Beach at Baptist Health today.

 Nigam, Minali.
 “Addicted to the Internet?
 Behavioral therapy could work, researchers find.”
 CNN Health, July 10, 2019.
 Accessed August 15, 2019.

 Carson-DeWitt, Rosalyn MD.
 “What is internet addiction?”
 Everyday Health, October 6, 2015.
 Accessed August 15, 2019.